nvpro-samples/gl_vk_simple_interop/README.md

   }
 ~~~~

-But since we want to flag this to memroy be exported, we have overriden the function and setting to the pNext, the required information.
+But since we want to flag this to memory be exported, we have overriden the function and setting to the pNext, the required information.
 ~~~C++
   vk::DeviceMemory AllocateMemory(vk::MemoryAllocateInfo& allocateInfo) override
   {